 Deadline: You can submit your FAFSA application any time after October 1.
 The priority deadline for many schools is January 1.
-If miss this deadline, you can still apply.
-Remember that some forms of aid are first-come-first-serve, so apply as soon as you can!
+If you miss this deadline, you can still apply—but some forms of aid are first-come-first-serve, so apply as soon as you can!

 To remain eligible for your TEACH grant, after you complete you program you must:

 If you don’t play by the rules, your TEACH Grant turns into a Direct Unsubsidized Loan, which means you have to pay it back with interest.